Why Getting Clear on Your WHY Matters for Women Business Owners

 Today, there’s a lot more data to back up what Sinek says.
 The bottom line is that humans do better when we do better.
 Pursuing your purpose actually leads to better sleep, better overall health and better quality of life.
 And research shows people who commit themselves to a cause greater than themselves actually live longer.

 All of this means there are significant benefits to business founders who lead with their WHY.
 For women business owners in particular, the ability to confidently communicate your purpose and impact sets us up for entrepreneurial success from the get-go.
 Women are more than twice as likely to reach the top ranks in purpose-driven businesses as we are in mainstream businesses.
+Employees of purpose-driven companies are more engaged, more satisfied and three times more likely to stick around.

 Purpose-driven businesses yield 10 times greater return on investment and outperform the stock market by 120 percent, which means investors are more likely to fund them.
 This is critical since women receive only 16 percent of all small business loans and less than 10 percent of all venture capital, despite the fact that we contribute $1.8 trillion annually to the U.S. economy.

 About the Author